Discover the Real Himalayas with Trusted Local Guides & Porters for 2026/2027.

 Highlights of Annapurna Base Camp Short Trek

-• Reach Annapurna Base Camp at 4,130 meters in fewer days, which is surrounded by towering peaks like Annapurna I, Machapuchare, and Hiunchuli.
+• Stand at 4,130 meters inside the Annapurna Sanctuary amphitheater, fully surrounded by peaks like Annapurna I, Machhapuchhre, Hiunchuli, and Gangapurna.

-1 Arrive in Kathmandu and drive to the hotel 1,350
+Day 1 Arrive in Kathmandu and drive to the hotel 1,350 m

 Detailed Annapurna Base Camp Short Trek Itinerary